segmentio/segment-docs/src/engage/journeys/send-data.md

 ### List destination

 The destination receives a list of users who qualify for the associated journey step.
 Unlike lists associated with Engage Audiences, users who are added to a journey list cannot be subsequently removed.
 See [best practices](/docs/engage/journeys/faq-best-practices#suppress-targeting-with-journey-lists) for techniques to suppress targeting with journey lists.
+List destinations do not have access to the Event Tester.

 For more information, see [Using Engage Data](/docs/engage/using-engage-data/).